blazium-engine/blazium-docs/tutorials/scripting/pausing_games.rst

 Process Modes
 -------------

-Each node in Godot has a "Process Mode" that defines when it processes.
+Each node in Blazium has a "Process Mode" that defines when it processes.
 It can be found and changed under a node's :ref:`Node <class_Node>` properties in the inspector.

 .. image:: img/pausemode.webp